 I have written several times about patient matching in the US, both in a blog entry and a published article.
-On December 11, 2017 the Office of the National Coordinator for Health Information Technology (ONC) sponsored a half-day “Interoperability in Action” webinar focused on Patient Matching Milestones at ONC (see agenda and slides).
+On December 11, 2017 the Office of the National Coordinator for Health Information Technology (ONC) sponsored a half-day “Interoperability in Action” webinar focused on Patient Matching Milestones at ONC (see slides).
 The webinar focused on four ONC projects from the past year.
 Here’s a quick run-down on what they covered.

 The first section focused on the Patient Matching Algorithm Challenge (PMAC) which ran earlier in the year and culminated with the announcement of a set of winners.
 The purpose of the challenge was to allow vendors to compete for the highest performance metrics for their matching algorithms by testing their software against a large set of test data provided by ONC.
 Cash prizes were awarded in a number of categories, and the winning vendors were featured in the discussion on the webinar.
 One of the main purposes of the challenge was to promote the use of standard metrics to evaluate algorithm products.